CNC Milling Process

 In both types of machines, the movements are relative.
 Some may move the machine bed.
 Some may, instead, move the cutting tool.
 In any combination though, it’s the relative angle and reach of the tool and material that defines the type of machine.
 There are also other less-common hybrid versions that allow some repositioning of the machining bed, but they’re not true 5-axis machines if these positions aren’t computer controlled while the material is being cut.

-Suitable Cutting Materials
+What are Suitable Cutting Materials for CNC Machining?

 So, what can you cut with a CNC mill?
 Well, basically any rigid material as long as it’s bigger than what you want to end up with.
 Metals of all sorts are great – from soft aluminum to high strength tool steel alloys.
 Hard plastics machine nicely as well.